A bold evolution of the action-RPG formula rooted in experimentation, cooperation, and dragon-hunting ambition.

 - Granting buffs tied to city upgrades

 Progression becomes communal rather than purely individual.
-Improvements directly impact future expeditions, reinforcing a sense of long-term world recovery.
+Improvements directly influence future expeditions, reinforcing a sense of long-term global recovery.

-In co-op, this becomes even more interesting: friends contribute to a shared city, meaning progression reflects collective effort rather than isolated grinding.
+In co-op, this becomes even more interesting: friends contribute to a shared city, so progression reflects collective effort rather than solitary grinding.

-It’s a subtle but meaningful shift that encourages cooperation beyond combat.
+It’s a subtle but meaningful shift that fosters cooperation beyond combat.

 Exploration Across Elemental Biomes

-The game world spans multiple large regions shaped by elemental dragon influence:
+The game world covers several vast regions influenced by elemental dragons.

 - Toxic swamps filled with poisonous mutations